ndh4/ndh4.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a first-year PhD student interested in the *pragmatics* of programming languages:
+I'm a second-year PhD student interested in the *pragmatics* of programming languages:
 - How do a language's characteristics affect its usefulness in a given context?
 - What causes a software developer to prefer one language over another?
 - How can we improve the process by which individual languages evolve?